brice-v/peace/README.md

 ### Current Implementation

 Currently the piece table is implemented using a doubly-linked list.
-The performance has not been measure but is most likely not great at the moment.
+The performance has not been measured but is most likely not great at the moment.

 #### Enhancements/Roadmap/TODO